royalapplications/docs/src/r2022/royalserver/general/general-configuration.md

 This information is very helpful for troubleshooting a support ticket.
 A ticket can be opened via our [support portal](https://support.royalapps.com/support/home)

 **Localhost Aliases**

-This setting allows to specify which hostnames should be considered as localhost.
+This setting allows to specify which host names should be considered as localhost.
 This information is used when determining, if a query should be executed against the server where Royal Server is installed.